elysia090/Lab/docs/IPC.md

 19.6.1 try_pop returns Closed when empty and PRODUCER_CLOSED is set.
 19.6.2 try_push returns Closed when CONSUMER_CLOSED is set.
 19.6.3 try_* return Shutdown when SHUTDOWN is set.
+19.7 Wrap-around test: head/tail cross u64::MAX and wrap to small values while preserving correctness (used <= cap) and no false CorruptIndices.
+19.8 Alignment test: all atomic fields are correctly aligned, and head/tail/doorbells do not share cache lines per section 6.3.4.
+19.9 False-wake resilience: inject spurious returns (EINTR/EAGAIN) and extra futex_wake calls; correctness must hold with recheck loops.
+19.10 NOT_FULL_ENABLED=false test: doorbell_nf is never waited on or woken (no futex_wait_nf/futex_wake_nf calls), and the memory location is not touched in the producer hot path.
 	20. Compliance checklist
 20.1 Implements the header ABI exactly (fixed header_size, ring_offset, offsets) and validates on attach.
 20.2 Implements Acquire/Release orderings exactly as in section 10.